Skip to content

 The entire method fits on one page.
 This chapter is that page, expanded.

 What follows is the whole shape of the book, walked at a slow pace.
 Two gates sit above the method.
 Five gates sit inside it.
-A toolbox hangs below.
+A toolbox spreads across the gates.
 Three indices and ten overlays stand to the side.
 Every later chapter does one of these things in more detail; nothing is added that is not shown here first.

 3.1 The method on one page